geomagpy/MARTAS/README.md

 also record GPS and NTP time.
 The primary timestamp will be the one selected in the sensor line above.
 Please note: you might need to reset the hat on the side button next to the gnss antenna, to get it running (if only a single red light is on).

+#### 4.4.18 MMC5603 I2C sensors

+Using I2C sensors requires the additional installation of adafruit python packages.
+Beside the BME280 environment senser for temperature, humidity and pressure, pMARTAS also supports the MMC5603 sensor.
+In difference to the BME280, which is actively triggered for readings, the MMC5603 will be set to *continuous* mode during init and thus act as a passive sensors.

+Install the following package first:

+         pip install adafruit-circuitpython-mmc56x3

+and then add a sensor line like the following

+         MMC5603_1234_0001,I2C,-,-,-,-,active,None,1,1,MMC5603IC2,MMC5603,1234,0001,-,OnBoard,NTP,magnetism,mmc magnetic sensor

 ### 4.5 Running the acquisition system